pepkit/pepdbagent/docs/README.md

 # Get annotations of all projects from db:
 agent.annotation.get()

-# Get annotations of all projects within namespace:
+# Get annotations of all projects within a given namespace:
 agent.annotation.get(namespace='namespace')

-# Query project within namespace or all database
+# Search for a project with partial string matching, either within namespace or entire database
+# This returns a list of projects
 agent.annotation.get(query='query')
+agent.annotation.get(query='query', namespace='namespace')

-# Get annotation of projects from list
+# Get annotation of multiple projects given a list of registry paths
-agent.annotation.get_by_rp(["list/of:proj", "by/registry:path"])
+agent.annotation.get_by_rp(["namespace1/project1:tag1", "namespace2/project2:tag2"])

 # Additionally, to get annotations from private projects you should provide
 # admin or list of admins.